Page Reviewed / Updated - Jan. 2016

 This Medicaid waiver is designed to help disabled individuals remain living in their homes or community instead of moving into a skilled nursing facility.
-However, elderly residents are eligible should they meet the medical requirements.
+Elderly residents of Alabama are eligible should they meet the medical requirements.
+Neurological conditions, such as Parkinson’s disease, stroke, and Alzheimer’s disease meet the medical diagnosis requirements.
 To help with the move out of nursing home care, the waiver pays for home modifications, assistive technology and personal care services that increase a disabled individual’s ability to live independently.

 A Medicaid-certified home health agency must operate the personal care services unless there is no such service available in the individual’s geographic area.
 In this situation, the participant may select friends, neighbors and some family members to be compensated for the personal care services they provide.
 However, children, spouses and parents are barred from being paid as caregivers.

-The SAIL waiver may also be called the State of Alabama Independent Living Waiver.
+The SAIL waiver may also be called the State of Alabama Independent Living Waiver and is administered by the Alabama Medicaid Agency and is operated by the Department of Rehabilitation Services.
 Also, to avoid confusion, one should note that there are 3 sub-programs under this waiver: Homebound Program, Medicaid Waiver Program, and Independent Living Support Program.

 Individual applicants are limited to a monthly income of no greater than $2,199.
 However, if they are married and their spouse is not applying for Medicaid, they can allocate some of their joint income to the non-applicant spouse as a living stipend.

 The asset limit for a single applicant is $2,000.
 In the situation where there is also a non-applicant spouse, that spouse is permitted up to $119,220 in countable assets.
 These limits are somewhat misleading in that many resources are, or can be, considered exempt.
-For example, the full value of one’s home is exempt, provided the applicant lives there and it is valued under $543,000.
+For example, the full value of one’s home is exempt, provided the applicant lives there, or plans to return to the home, and it is valued under $552,000.
 A car, burial plots, final expense insurance, and even some personal effects are can be exempt.

 As implied by the words "Independent Living" in the Waiver name, the services provided under this waiver are selected to help participants achieve that objective.